Herro scores 27 points, Heat rout Bucks 137-95 in opener

 P.J.
 Tucker started his Miami debut, against the team that he helped win an NBA title a few months ago, and had eight points and six rebounds.

-Tucker committed Miami’s first foul of the game, a reintroduction to Antetokounmpo just 38 seconds into the game.
+Tucker committed Miami’s first foul of the game, a reintroduction to Antetokounmpo just 38 seconds after tip-off.
 And in the second quarter, Tucker chased down a loose ball and went airborne — crashing into the Milwaukee bench and ending up saying hello to occupants of some of the most expensive seats in the sold-out arena.

 Over a nine-minute stretch of the opening quarter, Milwaukee missed 13 consecutive shots and had four turnovers in that span as well.
 The Bucks were within 53-38 with 3:35 left in the half — and Miami then scored the game’s next 14 points.